olliestanley/autoscout/README.md

 # autoscout
 Football (soccer) scouting via publicly available data.

-## IMPORTANT: FBREF CHANGES
+**Note on fbref changes**

 fbref has recently modified large swathes of its data.
-While this expands the leagues advanced data is offered for, it removes many of the metrics referred to in the default autoscout `config` files and significantly reduces the value of the data for scouting and analytics purposes.
-Keep this in mind when working with new fbref data.
+While this expands the leagues advanced data is offered for, it removes some metrics previously used by autoscout.
+The package has been updated to work with the new data in general, but some default configs may not work.
+These can be updated easily enough by editing the relevant `.json` files in `config/`.

 ## Usage